-- (a) source the input data and assumptions from the most recent and accurate sources of information reasonably available, and where practicable from the Registered Participant or other person most closely associated with the data (see Section 3.4); - (b) validate material inputs and assumptions, where reasonably practicable, for example through a second opinion from a subject matter expert or engagement with the FRG; - (c) include data up till at least 30 April (later if practical) for the demand components and 30 June for the supply components to be used for the reliability forecast to be produced by the end of August that year; - (d) seek subject matter expert expertise (unless AEMO itself is the subject matter expert), such as advice on new or novel technologies, or emerging trends; - (e) be transparent about all inputs and assumptions sourced and the process for collecting and validating them, subject to AEMO's obligations in respect of confidential information under the National Electricity Law; - (f) summarise the broad source and validation approach for key data input components in its IASR as at the date of these Guidelines, including the role stakeholders have in the process; - (g) consult annually on inputs, assumptions and scenarios its IASR using in AER's FBPG Appendix B single stage consultation process; - (h) publish the final IASR following completion of the consultation; and - (i) apply the two stage Consultation Procedures outlined in AER's FBPG Appendix A at least once every four years to determine: - (i) the fundamental methodologies needed in the forecasting processes; - (ii) the components on which the forecasts are to be based, and the way they are to be determined and used;
+- (a) source the input data and assumptions from the most recent and accurate sources of information reasonably available, and where practicable from the Registered Participant or other person most closely associated with the data (see Section 3.4); - (b) validate material inputs and assumptions, where reasonably practicable, for example through a second opinion from a subject matter expert6 or engagement with the FRG; - (c) include data up till at least 30 April (later if practical) for the demand components and 30 June for the supply components to be used for the reliability forecast to be produced by the end of August that year; - (d) seek subject matter expert expertise (unless AEMO itself is the subject matter expert), such as advice on new or novel technologies, or emerging trends; and - AEMO's IASR summarises the broad source and validation approach for key data input components as at the date of these Guidelines, including the role stakeholders have in the process. - be transparent about all inputs and assumptions sourced and the process for collecting and validating them, subject to AEMO's obligations in respect of confidential information under the National Electricity Law2. - (f) summarise the broad source and validation approach for key data input components in its IASR as at the date of these Guidelines, including the role stakeholders have in the process; - (g) Key data sourcesconsult annually on- inputs, and assumptions and scenarios are to be reported in theits -IASR using in AER's FBPG Appendix B single stage consultation process; - (e)(h) , to be publish the final IASR following completion of the consultationed at least annually; and: - (f)(i) apply the two stage Consultation Procedures outlined in AER's FBPG Appendix A at least once every four years to determine: - (i) the fundamental methodologies needed in the forecasting processes; - (ii) the components on which the forecasts are to be based, and the way they are to be determined and used: - (iii) the stakeholder engagement process for determining the forecasting methodologies, inputs and assumptions.